Policy Brief 35, January 2017

 Macroeconomic volatility and periodic crises have long-lasting impact on growth and employment in developing countries, in contrast to the case of developed countries.
 The international policy community has walked away from these crises with a variety of theories and insights about various weaknesses specific to the economies swept into the crises.
 However, the pattern of synchronous crises among developing countries has been difficult to ignore and other thoughtful observers have harped on this pattern in their much earlier analyses.

-This article was tagged: Balance of Payments (BOP), Bretton Woods Institutions (BWIs), Capital Flows, Debt Sustainability, Employment, Financial Crisis, Financing for Development, G24, International Monetary Fund (IMF), Public Debt, Reform of the International Financial System
+This article was tagged: Balance of Payments (BOP), Bretton Woods Institutions (BWIs), Capital Flows, Debt Sustainability, Employment, Financial Crisis, Financing for Development, Group of Twenty-Four (G-24), International Monetary Fund (IMF), Public Debt, Reform of the International Financial System